hashgraph/hedera-services/platform-sdk/docs/proposals/state-lifecycle/proposal.md

 To achieve this, `swirlds-state-api` will define a `StateLifecycleManager` interface, with an implementation `StateLifecycleManagerImpl` in `swirlds-state-impl`.
 The interface will handle:

 - Creating/loading an initial state.
 If no snapshot is available, a new state will be created.
 - Managing references to the latest immutable state and the latest mutable state.
+- Resetting the mutable state to the latest immutable state.
 - Restricting mutability to a single state object.
 Specifically, only one state can be mutable at a time.
 - Loading snapshots from disk.
 States loaded from snapshots are immutable.